Tozu2500/Finance-and-Investment-Tracker/README.md

 # Salary-and-investment-calculator

+This is the free open source version (under development) for the upcoming larger finance and investment tracker project.

 Tech-stack so far: Java + Spring - React + TypeScript and MySQL, including other smaller additions!

 Started development - 18.6.2026 19:40